NLion74/esp32-matrix-dooralarm/README.md

 ## Steps

 ```
-1. Create a bot using botfather over telegram.(and copy/paste the token)
-2. Get your chatid via the myid bot.(and copy/paste it)
-3. Search for your bot,and klick start, else the bot wont be able to send you messages!
-4. Add the token, and  chatid to the code.
+1. Host and configure a Matrix-Notifier instance
+2. Set all values needed in the esp32-matrix-dooralarm/esp32-telegram-dooralarm.ino
-5. Wire everything according to the "Pinout" section.
+3. Wire everything according to the "Pinout" section.
-6. Flash the code.
+4. Flash the code.
-7. Connect to the AP and enter your wifi credentials.
+5. Connect to the AP and enter your wifi credentials.
-8. It Works!
+6. It Works!

 9. if it doesnt, check the serial monitor and the code to see whats wrong / where its getting stuck.